Netcong station

 Netcong is an NJ Transit station in Netcong, in Morris County, New Jersey, United States.
-Located on Route 46 at Main Street in downtown Netcong, the small, 1-low level side platform station service passengers for the Morristown Line and the Montclair-Boonton Line.
+Located on U.S. Route 46 at Main Street in downtown Netcong, the small, 1-low level side platform station service passengers for the Morristown Line and the Montclair–Boonton Line.
 These lines provide service to Hoboken or to New York City via Midtown Direct on the Morristown Line at Dover station and Montclair-Boonton at Montclair State University station.
 Midtown Direct service can also be transferred at Newark Broad Street station in Newark.
 There is one track and one platform on the north side, adjacent to the station.
 NJ Transit maintains a substantial train servicing yard east of the Netcong station at Port Morris in Roxbury Township.
-Port Morris Yard is proposed to return as the junction of the Montclair-Boonton and Morristown lines for the Lackawanna Cut-Off line to Scranton.
+Port Morris Yard is proposed to return as the junction of the Montclair–Boonton and Morristown lines for the Lackawanna Cut-Off line to the Lackawanna Transit Center in Scranton, Pennsylvania.
 Transfers would be provided at Lake Hopatcong station in Landing.